CLO market eyeing tighter spreads to start year

-NEW YORK, Jan 17 (LPC) - The US Collateralized Loan Obligation (CLO) market is eyeing tighter spreads across tranches to start 2020 after coupons gapped out in 2019 to among the widest levels in two years.
+NEW YORK (LPC) - The US Collateralized Loan Obligation (CLO) market is eyeing tighter spreads across tranches to start 2020 after coupons gapped out in 2019 to among the widest levels in two years.

 Asset manager Pacific Asset Management on Thursday set the coupon on its Trestles CLO III at 133bp over Libor, tighter than the 137bp average for funds that priced in December, according to a source and LPC Collateral data.
 Some of the largest and most experienced firms may even push spreads on the senior slice of US CLOs into the 120bp range soon, market participants predicted.